pimsmath/m2pi.ca/content/course/2023/equity/index.md

   - sjones

 summary: |
-  Socio-cultural factors such as globalization, immigration and differences in cultural identity mean we are likely to be employed in more demographically diverse workplaces.
-In this session we will
+  This workshop, led by Lorena Solis and co-facilitator Samantha Jones, is intended to create a safe and courageous space in which we can:

-    * Learn how to define equity, diversity and inclusion.
+   1. Learn how to define equity, diversity and inclusion.
-    * Engage in meaningful and critical dialogues about challenges that arise in diverse environments.
+   1. Engage in meaningful and critical dialogues about challenges that arise in diverse environments.
-    * Explore solutions for creating more diverse and inclusive spaces.
+   1. Explore solutions for creating more diverse and inclusive spaces.

 tags: ['2023']
 categories: []